BaakhOfficial/BaakhOfficial/README.md

 ### Hi there 👋

-I am Data Analyst, currently searching for a job
-Here you can find my own projects that will show my skills
+I am a Data Analyst, currently searching for a job Here you can find my own projects that will show my skills

 <!--